harikvpy/ionic-mono/README.md

    const config: CapacitorConfig = {
       android: {
          path: './apps/app-one/android'
+      },
+      ios: {
+         path: './apps/app-one/ios'
       }
    };

    export default config;
    ```
-   This is to inform `ionic cap` the location of the android app folder for the `app-one` project.
+   This is to inform `ionic cap` CLI the location of the android/ios app folder for the `app-one` project.
 Unfortunately `ionic cap` doesn't seem to obey the `--project` command parameter value when it comes to checking the presence of `platform` folder and creates it under the folder where it is invoked from.
 This config file will prevent this.

    For a multi-app project, constantly updating this to point to the right project that you're working on can be a pain.
-We can automate this via a simple script, which is described [here](#runcap).
+We can automate this via a simple script.
+The script would mimic `ionic cap` command by invoking it, but before it does that, it would dynamically generate a temporary `capacitor.config.ts` file with the chosen project settings.
+The project includes such a script, `runcap`, which is discussed [here](#runcap).

 11. Sync & build the app
    ```